Qatar Airways, Aer Lingus Launch New Codeshare Partnership

-(MENAFN- Gulf Times) Qatar Airways and Aer Lingus (EI) have launched a new codeshare partnership, with effect from March 13.
+Doha, Qatar: Qatar Airways and Aer Lingus (EI) launched a new codeshare partnership from March 12.

 The codeshare will give customers greater access to more destinations across the UK and Ireland, and benefit passengers across the globe – including in Africa, Asia, Australia, the Middle East and New Zealand.